tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ```
 It's a convention to end variable names refering to Observable streams with a ```$``` (I like to think it's short for "$tream"):

-The following lets us see in the console the keys be pressed as they come in, it will keep running for as long as the web page is open:
+The following lets us see in the console the keys pressed as they come in, it will keep running for as long as the web page is open:

 ```javascript
 key$.pipe(